JingqingZ/BaiduTraffic/README.md

 We collected a large-scale traffic prediction dataset - Q-Traffic dataset, which consists of three sub-datasets: query sub-dataset, traffic speed sub-dataset and road network sub-dataset.
 We compare our released Q-Traffic dataset with different datasets used for traffic prediction.

 ### Query Sub-dataset
 This sub-dataset was collected in Beijing, China between April 1, 2017 and May 31, 2017, from the [Baidu Map](https://map.baidu.com).
 The detailed pre-processing of this sub-dataset is decribed in the paper.
-The query sub-dataset contains about 114 million user queries, each of which records the starting time-stamp, coordinates of the starting location, estimated arrival time-stamp, coordinates and query word of the destination.
+The query sub-dataset contains about 114 million user queries, each of which records the <code>starting time-stamp, coordinates of the starting location, estimated arrival time-stamp, coordinates of the destination</code>, and <code>query word</code>.
 There are some query samples as follows:

 <code>
 aaa, bbb, ccc, ddd, eee